ahmedelmaadawy/CSharp-Notes/Advanced Csharp/Advanced C Sharp - Day 2.md

 }
 ```

-___
+---

 # Enums

-An _enumeration type_ (or _enum type_) is a value type defined by a set of named constants of the underlying integral numeric type.
-To define an enumeration type, use the `enum` keyword and specify the names of _enum members_:
+An *enumeration type* (or *enum type*) is a value type defined by a set of named constants of the underlying integral numeric type.
+To define an enumeration type, use the `enum` keyword and specify the names of *enum members*:

 Defining an Enumeration

 ```c#
 enum gender
 	{